 Whether you’re a workout maniac or just starting out, there’s no one-size-fits-all workout or secret pill to get the results you want.
-To get those, you need an exercise routine all your own – and, to get that, you might want a personal trainer.
+To get those, you need a workout routine all your own – and, to get that, you might want a personal trainer.

 Note: Trainers are listed alphabetically by last name.
 Order does not reflect ranking.